-Brands and consumers sure have their own beliefs when it comes to what ethical clothes should mean.
-In my opinion, clothing can be called ethical clothing or ethical fashion when those criteria are met:
+Brands and consumers sure have their own beliefs when it comes to what ethical clothes brands should mean.
+In my opinion, eco clothing brands can be called ethical clothing or ethical fashion brands when those criteria are met:

 - it’s free from animal cruelty

-- there is a fair trade going on between the parties involved in the process of making clothes, including being manufactured in humane working conditions
+- there is a fair trade clothing agreement going on between the parties involved in the process of making clothes, including being manufactured in humane working conditions

 - the materials used are environmentally-friendly